Moohnai/Moohnai/README.md

 - 👋 Hi, I’m @Moohnai
 - 👀 I’m interested in Machine learning.
-- 🌱 I’m currently learning how to apply deep learning on medical applications.
-- 💞️ I’m looking to collaborate on Medical projects using AI.
 - 📫 Reach me on my linkedIn and my email.

 <!---